-All Schemes of work in the British Science Department have been written to incorporate various aspects of Information and Communication Technology.
-Teachers routinely utilise interactive whiteboards during lessons and use various interactive resources to deliver the curriculum, for example iPad use, PowerPoint presentations, computer simulations, MS Excel tables and graphs to illustrate concepts and student research carried out using the Internet.
-Further, the course will encourage students to develop their own ICT skills through various means.
+All Schemes of work in the British Science Department have been written in order to incorporate various aspects of Information and Communication Technology.
+Teachers routinely utilise Interactive Whiteboards during lessons and use various interactive resources to deliver the curriculum, for example, IPad use, Power Point presentations, computer simulations to illustrate concepts and student research carried out using the Internet.
+Further, the course will encourage students to develop their own ICT skills through various means, which will be incorporated into their ICT passport.
 During science lessons, students will learn how to create and use databases and will have the opportunity to acquire a working knowledge of the use of data logging equipment.